Ruila/zygarde-spring-boot-v3/README.md

 ## Before use

-step 1. set your database config in application.properties
+step 1. set your database config in application.properties, make sure you've already connected with database.

 step 2. create a `roles` table under `public` schema, and columns of `roles` as described below: